History of Halifax, Nova Scotia: World War II

-Bedford Magazine Explosion
+Bedford Magazine explosion

-During World War II Dartmouth as with Halifax was busy supporting Canada's war effort in Europe.
+During World War II, Dartmouth and Halifax were engaged in supporting Canada's war effort in Europe.
 On July 18, 1945, at the end of World War II, a fire broke out at the magazine jetty on the Bedford Basin, north of Dartmouth.
 The fire began on a sunken barge and quickly spread to the dock.
 A violent series of large explosions ensued as stored ammunition exploded.
 The barge responsible for starting the explosion presently lies on the seabed near the eastern shoreline adjacent to the Magazine Dock.

-Halifax Riot
+Halifax Riot (May 1945)

 The Halifax Riot happened on VE-Day, May 7–8, 1945 in Halifax and Dartmouth, Nova Scotia began as a celebration of the World War II Victory in Europe.
-This rapidly declined into a rampage by several thousand servicemen, merchant seamen and civilians, who looted the City of Halifax.
+This rapidly devolved into a rampage by several thousand servicemen, merchant seamen and civilians, who looted the City of Halifax.
 Although a subsequent Royal Commission chaired by Justice Roy Kellock blamed lax naval authority and specifically Rear-Admiral Leonard W. Murray, it is generally accepted that the underlying causes were a combination of bureaucratic confusion, insufficient policing and antipathy between the military and civilians, fueled by the presence of 25,000 servicemen who had strained Halifax wartime resources to the limit.